padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/sanitize-html_risk_assessment.md

 ### Risk identification

-For an accurate risk assessment, the following potential risks we identified and are going to be analysed:
+For an accurate risk assessment, the following potential risks were identified and are going to be analysed:

 - **1.0 Dependency**
 - **1.1 Configuration Errors**